 At the turn of the new century, and as the 75th Jubilee neared, School House was remarketed as Towers Hall, a tribute to the legendary first Housemaster.
 In 2009 the Board of Trustees resolved to change the name back to its original moniker, School House.

 Girls began attending MAGS in 2000, and the Board of Trustees was aware of the need to provide an equal opportunity for girls to board close to the school so they too could benefit from a MAGS education.
 In 2016 a facility became available in nearby Lloyd Avenue, a safe and beautiful residential street five minutes walk from the school.
-The school was successful in purchasing the property, which will be renovated through 2017 to make it suitable for a girls’ boarding hostel.
-It is intended to welcome its first girl boarders in 2018.
+The school was successful in purchasing the property, which will be renovated to make it suitable for a girls’ boarding hostel.

 Mount Albert Grammar School’s boarding facilities are part of Mount Albert Grammar School, and ultimately accountable to the Mount Albert Grammar School Headmaster and Board of Trustees.